 5. Get away

-We are living in a time of unrest and uncertainty, but we do not need to give in to it.
-Instead, we can view this time as the biggest opportunity of our lifetime to innovate and reinvent our path forward.
-Adopting a forward-thinking mindset is the key to harnessing the power of this moment and building a stronger future!
+Instead of feeling unsure in times of uncertainty, we can view these as big opportunities to innovate and reinvent our path forward.
+Adopting a forward-thinking mindset is the key to harnessing the power of the moment and building a stronger future!